pyrustic/paradict/paradict/spec/bin_paradict_spec.md

 <p align="right"><a href="#readme">Back to top</a></p>

 # Strings
-A string is a sequence of zero or more [Unicode](https://en.wikipedia.org/wiki/Unicode) characters.
-This sequence can be labeled as **ordinary** or **raw**.

-## Ordinary string
-An ordinary string is a sequence of zero or more Unicode characters that supports escape sequences.
+A string is a sequence of zero or more [Unicode](https://en.wikipedia.org/wiki/Unicode) characters that supports escape sequences.

 For compactness, regular strings aren't covered by a specific tag but by a family of Primitive tags namely `STR_x` where `x` hints to the length of the string payload.